 The source code is the design.
-This famous motto means that no matter how many diagrams you draw and discuss with your colleagues, what matters is how the existing source code is actually structured.
+This famous motto means that no matter how many diagrams you draw and discuss with your colleagues, the important point is how the existing source code is actually structured.

 The need for visualizing code

 First, let’s distinguish between the static view of code (how classes depend on each other in source code) and the dynamic view of code (how objects depend on each other at runtime).

 Designing clean architecture is related to the static view of code.
 Clean architecture leads to high maintainability, less error-prone code and overall it keeps developers both productive and motivated.
 On the other hand caring for the dynamic view is useful for performance and memory management purposes.
 In this post we’ll focus on the static view.

 Any sufficiently large enough system cannot be mastered without some sort of visualization.
 Consequences of the lack of control on the code structure are entangled components, code smells and architecture erosion.
 The code base ends up being a mess (spaghetti code metaphor) and the cost of maintenance becomes prohibitive.
 Unfortunately this scenario is more the rule than the exception in the software industry.